stanwood/handbook/communication_and_tools/slack.md

 ## Guidelines

-When switching project, ping both @pms in the project channel.

 When responding to todos in slack, open a thread, use "On it {time}" (i.e. "On it in 1h") and "Done"/:white_check_mark:

 Project channels starting with "_".
 All real-time discussion belongs there. acknowledge